silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/03_Access_Control.md

 ## Controller Level Checks

-After checking for allowed_actions, each controller invokes its `init()` method, which is typically used to set up common state, If an `init()` method returns a `SS_HTTPResponse` with either a 3xx or 4xx HTTP status code, it'll abort execution.
+After checking for allowed_actions, each controller invokes its `init()` method, which is typically used to set up common state, If an `init()` method returns a `HTTPResponse` with either a 3xx or 4xx HTTP status code, it'll abort execution.
 This behavior can be used to implement permission checks.

 <div class="info" markdown="1">